Have you noticed thin, needle-like red strands on your lawn when wet? If so, you’ve probably got red thread lawn disease.

 The baking soda will make the environment less favorable for the fungal disease.

-6. Apply Lime to Lawn
+6. Apply Lime to the Lawn

 To raise the pH level of your lawn and create an alkaline soil environment unfriendly to this disease, apply agricultural limestone.